 Interior Designer Elkhart Goshen Indiana

 I believe that all building and design projects start out with good intentions.
 But good intentions (called flying by the seat of your pants and hoping for the best) never got me where I wanted to go.
-I have found that many good folks with good intentions fail at design because they haven't established a set of boundaries, don't have a clear plan or they are too overwhelmed with all the details. if you don't have a clear vision or a shared vision of what you're trying to create, a stressful time can quickly turn into a project that is stuck and can't move forward or is full of design regrets and broken relationships.
+I have found that many good folks with good intentions fail at design because they haven't established a framework to make decisions, don't have a clear plan or they are too overwhelmed. if you don't have a clear vision or a shared vision of what you're trying to create, a stressful time can quickly turn into a project that is stuck and can't move forward or is full of design regrets and broken relationships.
 I believe that design done right, is a fun adventure that enhances your relationships at home and blesses those who work with you and I also believe every successful design should begin not only with a plan but also a shared vision of every couple's unique style.

 In the project I am sharing today, the couple had different points of view about style and thought they had plenty of time to make color and finish selections later in the design process.
 They were also relying heavily on their well-respected General Contractor to guide them as they went but because of lack of a design plan and a shared overall vision, things started going south soon after their design project began.